am-eskandari/comp2216-user-guide-project/docs/creating-charts.md

 ## Customizing a Chart

-Once you have created a chart, you can customize its appearance and settings to better suit your needs.
+Once you have created a chart, you can customize its appearance and settings:

 !!! note "Important"
     Make sure you have have selected the chart by clicking on it once.
 Otherwise, the **Chart Design**, and **Format** tab will not show up.